bitfocus/companion-module-generic-bridge/README.md

   Establish this under "Buttons > Edit Button > Feedbacks" by configuring the "Receive Bridge State" feedbacks.

+Its two main use-cases are:

+- Bridging state between two Companion instances in case Companion Satellite or simple remote key-presses via OSC cannot be used.
+  This is usually the case when buttons have state you also need local buttons.

+- Bridging state between a Companion instance and a custom application in case the custom application does not provide a WebSocket endpoint itself and hence the *Generic Websocket* module cannot be used.

 Copyright & License
 -------------------